-Did you know that in April the day length is the same as in September?
-That means if there is shade in April, there also will be just as much shade in September.
-There might be even more because trees are not having leaves in April, but they do in September.
+Did you know that in April, the day length is the same as in September?
+That means if there is shade in April, there will also be just as much shade in September.
+There might be even more because trees do not have leaves in April, but they do in September.
 It is a good idea to do a shade survey in April to see how much shade the garden area will have.
+You can map the sun in your garden easily with a shade survey.
+Here is why and how.

 Why do a shade survey

 To plan your garden for optimum yield, you need to know your sunshine conditions.
-For a vegetable garden, you want to have at least 6 hours of direct sunlight.
-Some plants need even more.
+You want to have at least 6 hours of direct sunlight for a vegetable garden.
+Some heat-loving plants need even more.
 The ideal garden should have morning and midday sun and some shelter from the afternoon sun.
 In cooler climates, it is good to have sunshine all day.

 Even if you do not have the optimum solar conditions, you can still grow a garden.
-Unfortunately, a cold climate garden in total shade will not produce.
+Unfortunately, a cold-climate edible garden in total shade will not produce.
+Choose ornamental perennial plants for a shade garden instead.

 How to do a garden shade survey

-I am very glad I took the time to do this.
+I am happy I took the time to do this before we started designing our urban garden.
 There were a few surprises.
-I always thought that the back of our back yard is the sunniest, it is not.
-It is the front of our back yard and part of the driveway that has the most sunshine.
-Also, there are places in the front yard that have 8 hours of sunshine, I thought there weren’t even 6.
-This definitely will be helpful when planning the garden to replace the lawn with food production.
+I had assumed that the back of our backyard was the sunniest; it is not.
+The front of our backyard and part of the driveway has the most sunshine.
+Also, there are places in the front yard with 8 hours of sun; I thought there weren’t even 6.
+This was helpful when planning the garden to replace the lawn with food production.

 Additional info for cold-climate gardeners